 The discovery that spearheaded a cultural revolution occurred in 1992 when a Czech scientist (Lumir Hanus) successfully isolated the first known endocannabinoid within the human brain.
 They named it anandamide, after the Sanskrit word for joy and bliss.

 With the discovery of anandamide, it was proven the human brain produces cannabinoids on its own.
 This was contrary to previous science and opened all new ideas surrounding cannabis as a medicine.
-Much of the misunderstanding of cannabis today can be attributed to lack of knowledge of the body’s endocannabinoid system.
+Much of the misunderstanding of cannabis today can be attributed to a lack of knowledge of the body’s endocannabinoid system.

 What is the Endocannabinoid System?

 By definition, the endocannabinoid system is a biological system that is composed of endocannabinoids.
-These include endogenous lipid-based retrograde neurotransmitters that can bind to cannabinoid receptors and cannabinoid receptor proteins throughout the brain, central nervous system, and the peripheral nervous system.
+These include endogenous lipid-based retrograde neurotransmitters that can bind to cannabinoid receptors and cannabinoid receptor proteins throughout the brain, central nervous system, and peripheral nervous system.
 Contained within this system are endocannabinoids, enzymes, and receptors.
 The system supports the regulation of a variety of functions in humans, such as sleep, mood, memory, reproduction, appetite, and pain sensation.

 There are two primary cannabinoid receptors that are currently identified, which are the CB1 and CB2 receptors: